 Although healthcare personnel (HCP) have been the focus of immunizations at the workplace in studies, immunizations for caregivers is just as important.
 Eleven states have legislation supporting influenza immunization for HCP and numerous hospitals and healthcare facilities have policies for influenza immunization.

 Sample Documents for Worksite Adult Immunization Policy

 The following can be used to implement your own worksite immunization policy focusing on influenza.
-These documents can be modified for other vaccines, such as Tdap, or to meet your business needs.
+The Colorado Hospital Association developed a Guidance Document for Developing a Mandatory Influenza Vaccination Program.
+The following documents can be modified for other vaccines, such as Tdap, or to meet your business needs.

-- Sample Influenza Policy (This is a Word Document adopted from: Washington State Health Care Workers Toolkit)
+- Sample Influenza Policy (This is a Word Document adopted from: The Oklahoma Hospital Association)

 - Template for Documenting Vaccination